yuvraj108c/Ti-boulo/README.md

 ## How it works

 1. Users can register themselves as either **freelancer** or **hirer**
-2. Users can upload details which are relevant to them - picture, bio, CV, ...
+2. Users can upload details which are relevant to them - picture, bio, CV, etc
 3. Users show interest in **categories**.
 When there are new tasks with categories relevant to a user, notifications can be displayed

 ### Hirer